simran1997/BookList-GraphQL-backend/README.md

 # BookList-GraphQL-backend
 - A application developed using express, graphql, ReactJS, MongoDB, heroku.
+- API routes are defined sing GraphQL.
-- In this app all the requests are being handled using GraphQL queries.
+- For this, all the requests are being handled using GraphQL queries.
 - Schema for that is defined in file 'Schema.js'.
--
+- Database is created and managed by mongoDB instance.
 - Backend is deployed at https://simran-book-list.herokuapp.com/graphql
 - The frontend of the app is hossted on firebase at https://readinglist-fddf0.web.app/